 4. A (meagre) pension

 Your social security contributions also build up your pension entitlement.
 As is the case for employees, this pension will start at the legal age of 65.
-You will have access to an early pension under certain conditions.
+You may also qualify for an early pension under certain conditions.

 5. Protection in the event of a setback or bankruptcy